AnujSaharan/Cozmo-Identify/README.md

 An example of what you can say to Cozmo -

-`Cozmo Drive Forward for 3 seconds, THEN turn right 73 degrees, THEN identify`
+`Cozmo drive forward for 3 seconds, THEN turn right 73 degrees, THEN identify`